mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

 ### Why does the blur bother me?

-Blur effect is calculated copying, moving and overlaying a semi-transparent version of the texture, giving the desired effect.</br>
+The blur effect is calculated by copying, moving, and overlaying a semi-transparent version of the texture, giving the desired effect.</br>
 And this is done over multiple 'passes'.</br>
 On low-end devices, this can negatively affect your frame rate (especially if you're doing a blur on every frame!), so it's sometimes good to look for alternatives.